tom-krieger/cis_security_hardening/README.md

 ### Redhat 8 STIG benchmark

-The Redhat 8 STIG benchmark contains many different configurations to the Redhat 8 benchmark.
+The Redhat 8 STIG benchmark contains many different and in my opinion older configurations to the Redhat 8 benchmark.
 For the Redhat 8 STIG benchmark in this module, the configurations from the current Redhat 8 benchmark were used and extended by the additional configurations of the Redhat 8 STIG benchmark.
 For example, version 2.0.0 of the Redhat 8 benchmark recommends disabling the 'cramfs' module using `install /bin/false` and blacklisting the module.
 The Redhat 8 STIG benchmark gives the following configuration: `install /bin/true`.
 Blacklisting the module is not recommended.

 ### Issues with CISCAT scanner